PhysiCell-Tools/python-loader/man/TUTORIAL_python3_timeseries.md

 ## Microenvironment and Cell Data Related Functions

-For visualization the TimeSeries class has a versantile time series plot function.
+For visualization, the TimeSeries class has a versatile time series plot function.
-Below are some examples from what all can be plotted.
+Below are some examples, from what all can be plotted.

 Total cell count: